jakubtomsu/jakubtomsu.github.io/content/posts/bit_pools/index.md

 ## More levels

 If your **N** gets *significantly* larger than 4096, you could trivially add more levels.
-It's still all O(1) in *every* case.
+It's still all O(1) in every case.
 The only reason I don't do this is because my pools tend to be relatively small, tens of thousands of items at most.

+For example, if you added `l2` bit array, a single `tzcnt` instruction would effectively search 64^3 (262144) slots.
+That is a lot of slots.

 ## AoSoA